1st ship carrying Ukrainian grain leaves the port of Odesa

 “Finally, life begins to move forward and there are some changes in a positive direction,” she said.
 “In general, the port should live its own life because Odesa is a port city.
 We live here.
 We want everything to work for us, everything to bustle.”

-Yet the resumption of the grain shipments came as fighting raged elsewhere in Ukraine, with Russia pressing its offensive in Ukraine’s east while Ukraine tries to reclaim territory in the Russian-occupied south.
+The resumption of the grain shipments came as fighting raged elsewhere in Ukraine, with Russia pressing its offensive in the east while Ukraine tries to retake territory in the Russian-occupied south.

 “The departure of the first vessel doesn’t solve the food crisis; it’s just the first step that could also be the last if Russia decides to continue attacks in the south,” said Volodymyr Sidenko, an expert with the Kyiv-based Razumkov Center think tank.